csuoc/Test/README.md

 Example:

 - First
-- DSEcdh
+- Second
-- Sadsa
+- Third

 **Cardinal bullet pints**: write (number). at the beginning of a new line

     Example:

-1. DSAdasd
+    1. First
-2. sdadasda
+    2. Second

 **Images**: use this code below: